More than 193 people dead in Nepal as capital records highest rainfall in 50 years

 Your support helps us to tell the story

-Many of the victims were killed in capital Kathmandu, which was the hardest hit after floods were triggered by heavy rainfall.
+Many of the victims were killed in the capital Kathmandu, which was among the hardest hit after the floods.
+Residents say they “jumped from one roof to another” to escape rising waters.

 The capital remained cut off with three highways, including the key Prithvi highway that connects the city to the rest of the country, blocked by landslides.